 "Our clients often come to us after experiencing bullying, discrimination, harassment, assault, underpayment and other forms of unfair treatment.
 They come to see us at an incredibly difficult point in their lives, and rely on us to assist them through it.

 "The trust that they place in us is so important, and I take great pride and satisfaction in helping to even the playing field between employer and employee."

 Paloma is a passionate and strategic lawyer.
-She is highly skilled in negotiating early settlements so clients can move on with their lives, but doesn’t shy away from taking matters to court when necessary.
+She is highly skilled in negotiating early settlements so clients can move on with their lives, but doesn’t shy away from litigating matters when necessary.

 Paloma is particularly passionate about legal issues that uniquely or disproportionately impact women and the LGBTIQ+ community.
-Paloma is Co-Convenor of Maurice Blackburn’s Pride Network in Queensland, and writes monthly articles about the law from a queer perspective for QNews.
-She also chairs Maurice Blackburn’s Women in Law sub-committee in Queensland.
+Paloma is Co-Convenor of Maurice Blackburn’s Pride Network in Queensland.
+She is also the Co-Convener of Maurice Blackburn’s Women’s Network in Queensland, and chairs its Queensland Women in Law sub-committee.